Realtox/Simple-Linux-Updater/README.md

 # Simple-Linux-Updater

-Easily and quickly make updates to your Linux system
+Easily and quickly make updates on your Linux system

 **Installing**